Why Are Shingle Prices Going Up?

 What Rising Roofing Costs Mean for You

 Higher shingle prices don’t just impact new construction.
-Here’s what you should know to keep these changes from impacting your life (and your bank account):
+Here’s what you should know to prevent these changes from impacting your life (and your bank account).

 Replacing a roof is already one of the most expensive home improvement projects there is.
-Average costs currently range from $15,000 to $25,000 for a standard asphalt shingle roof.
+It’s common for homeowners to pay $10,000 or more just for a standard asphalt shingle roof.

 Next time you replace, you could find yourself paying hundreds or even thousands of dollars more than you would have just a year ago.

-Since the costs of roof replacement are set to go even higher, you might face pressure to replace your roof before that happens—even if your current shingles haven’t worn out yet.
-But this isn’t practical in most cases.
+Since the costs of roof replacement are set to go even higher, you might face pressure to replace your roof before that happens even if your current shingles haven’t worn out yet.
+This isn’t always the best way to respond to problems like these, and it certainly isn’t the most cost-effective.

 Replacing shingles that haven’t worn out yet is essentially throwing away the value they still have.
-Most people don’t buy a new car every few years if the one they still have is mechanically sound, and it should be the same for roofing materials.
+Most people don’t buy a new car every few years if the one they still have is mechanically sound.
+They do sometimes take it in for a tune-up or wax it so it stays in good condition.

-We all know about shrinkflation—when manufacturers shrink the size of products while keeping prices the same.
+We all know about shrinkflation: manufacturers shrink the size of products while keeping prices the same and hope you don’t notice.
 It’s obvious (not to mention infuriating) when it happens at the grocery store.
-But with shingles, homeowners are actually getting hit twice: shingles are going down in quality while also becoming more expensive.

-These are the same type of shingles, from the same brand—but as you can see just from looking, the product is very different.
+These are the same type of shingles, from the same brand, but as you can see just from looking, the product itself is very different.
 There’s much less asphalt in the newer shingles, which means they won’t last as long and will need maintenance more often.

 When it comes to shingles, the old saying rings true: they just don’t make ‘em like they used to.